ETAAcademy/ETAAcademy-Audit/Articles/15_Logical_Models.md

 ---

+## 4. First-Order Theories of Rational and Integer Addition

 ### 4.1 Theory of Rational Addition Arithmetic

 The **Theory of Rational Addition Arithmetic** refers to the first-order logical theory satisfied by the structure $(\mathbb{Q}, 0, +, -)$, i.e., the field of rational numbers under addition and subtraction.
 This theory is known in model theory as **$T_{dag}$**, which captures the properties of **nontrivial, divisible abelian groups of characteristic zero**.
 It plays a foundational role in the logical analysis of additive number structures.